Casey1995/yahoo/README.md

 No Required Inputs:

 ## Outputs
-* http_endpoint_url - The API gateway endpoint used as cloudfront origin.
+* http_endpoint_url - The API gateway endpoint used for service requests.

 ## Usage
 To root folder of this project 'project_yahoo' contains the following directories and files 'lab' 'modules' '.gitignore' 'Architectural Diagram' and a README.md file.